 Location: Bowling Green, Kentucky

-Location: Bowling Green, KY Category: Faculty (Part Time) Posted On: Thu Sep 12 2019 Job Description:
+Location: Bowling Green, KY Category: Faculty Posted On: Fri Nov 17 2023 Job Description:

 Kentucky state law requires all public institutions of postsecondary education to conduct pre-employment criminal background checks to determine suitability for employment.